jensbrak/Phiddle/README.md

 # Introduction

 ## Phiddle is:
-* Free to try or use if you want to!
+* Free to try or use if you want to (see License)
 * A simple screen measuring app using basic shapes drawn on desktop
 * A playful test of SkiaSharp and more - with code to match that purpose but not more
 * A desktop app running on Windows and Mac.
-Kind of.
+Kind of (see Known issues and shortcomings under Issues and roadmap)

 ## Phiddle is not (and will most likely not be):
 * Fancy graphics or a full blown screen ruler program
 * Supporting physical units (or scaling/DPI-awareness) or multiple screens
 * Near production quality of an app, functionality and code is for fun and to explore and... fiddle.
-Sorry Phiddle.
+Sorry Phiddle
 * Supporting mobile devices

 # Instructions